Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 </targetConfigs>

-Then in Setup → Object Manager → Account → Buttons, Links, and Actions → New Action, point at the LWC.
+Then in Setup, Object Manager, Account, Buttons, Links, and Actions, click New Action and point at the LWC.
 Drop the action on the page layout.

 Now from any Account, the user clicks your Quick Action; your LWC opens in a modal.
-Use this for inline editing, custom data-entry forms, complex calculation widgets — anything that's awkward in standard Salesforce UI.
+Use this for inline editing, custom data-entry forms, complex calculation widgets, anything that is awkward in standard Salesforce UI.
+The modal handles its own dismiss logic, so you only have to write the body, which is a major productivity win the first time you build one.

 Working with the record context